RobertJaskolski/Music-Earrings/README.md

 # Project Status

 The project is almost ready, there are two things to do.
-Writing tests and creating a music player.

 **Features:**

 - OAuth with spotifyApi **(Done)**
 - Standard search for songs/artists/albums **(Done)**
-- Standard music player **(In progress)**
+- Standard music player (When I have a premium account on spotify we can use full replay.
+With a regular account or not logged in, we can only listen to 30 seconds of the song) **(Done)**
 - Generating a playlist based on given artists, the ability to save it on your Spotify account **(Done)**
-- Create a queue of songs **(Done)**
 - Check out our current favorites artists **(Done)**
-- And other features...
+- Unit and integration tests **(In progress)**

 # Installation and Setup Instructions